JoshMermel/Juggle-Transition/README.md

 Juggle-Transition finds a transition between them.
 If either is async it will find two transitions, one for starting the pattern on the left and the other for starting it on the right.
-The transitions are suitable to be animated by jugglinglab except in very specific cases which are details below.
+The transitions are suitable to be animated by jugglinglab except in very specific cases which are detailed below.

 ## Usage